Savvythelegend/PGDocs/docs/declarative_role_management.md

 petrarca  could not perform UPDATE_MEMBERSHIPS on role petrarca: role "poets" does not exist
 ```

-!!!
-Important
+:::important
 In terms of backward compatibility, declarative role management is designed
     to ignore roles that exist in the database but are not included in the spec.
     The lifecycle of these roles will continue to be managed within PostgreSQL,
     allowing CloudNativePG users to adopt this feature at their convenience.